-It depends on your comfort level or where you are going.
-In areas of high transmission, it is recommended that everyone where a mask when indoors regardless of vaccination status, though in many places it is not required.
+Due to high transmission rates across the country, it is recommended that everyone where a mask when indoors regardless of vaccination status, though in many places it is not required.
 Additional CDC recommendations for how to proceed after vaccination can be found at here.

 What personal information about me will be collected if I get the vaccine?

 Your name, address and the vaccine given are required to be reported to the Michigan Care Improvement Registry (MCIR).
 Health care providers and local health departments who have signed the MCIR Usage Agreement that protects this information can view a person’s record to see what vaccines they have received.
 Michigan will also share vaccination information with the CDC, but this will not contain personal identifiers such as names and addresses.

 Experts don’t know how long protection lasts for those who are vaccinated.
 What they do know is that COVID-19 has caused very serious illness and death for a lot of people.
 If you get COVID-19, you also risk giving it to loved ones who may get very sick.
 Getting a COVID-19 vaccine is a safer choice.
 Experts are working to learn more about both natural immunity and vaccine-induced immunity.